Modified Kerr black holes surrounded by dark matter spike: Introduction

 Besides, we intend to determine whether the EHT findings for $\text{M87}^{*}$ and $\text{Sgr A}^{*}$ can shed light on the BGGM model in the DM spike-affected region and constrain the BGGM parameter.
 The EHT has provided observational results regarding the mass and distance of both $\text{M87}^{*}$ and $\text{Sgr A}^{*}$ while setting constraints on their shadow observables.
 By modeling BGMKLBHs as $\text{M87}^{*}$ and $\text{Sgr A}^{*}$, we aim to assess their potential as candidates for SMBHs and to establish astrophysical bounds on the BGGM parameter through direct analysis of BH shadows.
-Additionally, we seek to ascertain if the two BGMKLBHs, calculated using the TOV and XHGW methods, can offer robust constraints on the BGGM parameter for the $\text{M}87^{*}$ and $\text{Sgr A}^{*}$ SMBHs.
+Additionally, we seek to ascertain if the BGMKLBH can offer robust constraints on the BGGM parameter for the $\text{M}87^{*}$ and $\text{Sgr A}^{*}$ SMBHs.

-The paper is organized as follows: In section \ref{sec2}, we begin with a brief introduction to BG and the derivation of the spherically symmetric and static spacetime metric for a Schwarzschild Bumblebee BH with a GM.
-We then introduce the DM spike profile and proceed to calculate the spacetime metrics for these Schwarzschild-like BHs, which are surrounded by a DM distribution in the spike-affected region.
-We achieve this through the application of TOV and XHGW methods.
-In section \ref{sec3}, we calculate the normalization parameter, $\rho_{0}$, and related parameters for the DM spike profiles at the centers of both Milky Way and $\text{M87}$ galaxies.
-In sections \ref{sec4} and \ref{sec5}, we derive the BGMKLBHs using the modified NJ method and we investigate how the BGGM model affects this deformed Kerr-like BH horizons, SLSs, ergoregions and shadows in the spike region.
-In section \ref{sec6}, we constrain the BGGM parameter using EHT shadow observations of $\text{M87}^{*}$ and $\text{Sgr A}^{*}$ at inclination angles of $17^{\circ}$ and $46^{\circ}$.
-In section \ref{Conc}, we present our results in brief and draw conclusions.
-Throughout the paper, we adopt natural units, whereby $G$, $c$, and $\hbar$ are all equal to $1$.
+The paper is organized as follows: In Section 2, we begin by taking a seed static, spherically symmetric BGGM BH metric.
+We then introduce the DM spike profile and proceed to calculate the spacetime metric for the corresponding Schwarzschild-like BH, which are surrounded by a DM distribution in the spike-affected region.
+In Section 3, we calculate the normalization parameter, $\rho_{0}$, and related parameters for the DM spike profiles at the centers of both Milky Way and $\text{M87}$ galaxies.
+In Sections 4 and 5, we derive the BGMKLBHs using the modified NJ method and we investigate how the BGGM model affects this deformed Kerr-like BH horizons, SLSs, ergoregions and shadows in the spike region.
+In Section 6, we constrain the BGGM parameter using EHT shadow observations of $\text{M87}^{*}$ and $\text{Sgr A}^{*}$ at inclination angles of $17^{\circ}$ and $46^{\circ}$.
+In Section 7, we briefly present our results and draw our conclusions.
+Throughout the paper, we adopt natural units, in which $G$, $c$, and $\hbar$ are all equal to $1$.